shiflett/protoscope/README.md

 The following issues will be addressed in future releases:

-- No support for tunneling, so no SSL
+- No support for tunneling, so no SSL.
 - No embed support for chunked encoding.

+Also see the [open issues][https://github.com/shiflett/protoscope/issues].